-Each approved dual credit instructor is paired with a Lewis-Clark State College faculty member (liaison) who will provide guidance and support in curriculum alignment, teaching strategies, academic resources, etc. The LCSC faculty liaison will also conduct classroom visits and course evaluations to ensure program quality and course alignment.
+Each approved dual credit instructor is paired with a Lewis-Clark State College faculty member (liaison) who provides guidance and support in curriculum alignment, teaching strategies, academic resources, etc. The LCSC Faculty Liaison will also conduct classroom observations to ensure program quality and course alignment.

 The Dual Credit Program remunerates the school districts for each course which has been formally articulated and approved based upon student enrollment as of the last working day in September (Fall semester) and the last working day in February (Spring semester).
 Payments are processed at the end of the academic year and only when all final grades have been submitted to LCSC.

 The Dual Credit Program at Lewis-Clark State College invites qualified applicants to teach college-level courses at their respective high schools.
-Courses taught at the high school must be the same as courses taught at Lewis-Clark State College, using the same textbook or a textbook approved by the division chair and/or faculty liaison.
 Applications submitted after June 30th will be considered for the subsequent academic year.

 Instructors teaching courses through the Dual Credit Program are approved by the instructional divisions and must meet the requirements for faculty teaching at LCSC as stipulated by the those divisions.
 Qualifications vary depending on the discipline, meaning each division sets its own standards for selecting dual credit affiliates.

 Instructor Qualifications - Please review the list to determine the credentials needed to teach dual credit classes prior to submission of an application.